 2. Educate yourself

-One of the least things you can do is sit down and give a listening ear to the oppressed group, reflect upon and learn from the people harmed by your passive and active actions of patriarchy.
+The least you can do is sit down and give a listening ear to the oppressed group, reflect upon and learn from the people harmed by your passive and active actions of patriarchy.

 3. Acknowledge and question your privilege